-Planni ng and Development Objectives Policies 1.
-To maintain and enhance the existing active transportation network within Niven.
+Plannir ng and Development Objectives Polices 1.
+To improve active transportation network within Niven.
 1-a.
 Gaps in active transportation infrastructure will be identified and filled.
 1-b.
-Active transportation trail improvements will be considered based on the City of Yellowknife Trail Enhancement and Connectivity Strategy.
+Active transportation trails will be improved based on the City of Yellowknife Trail Enhancement and Connectivity Strategy.
 2. To improve public transportation service in Niven as the neighbourhood develops.
 2-a.
 Public transit service will be reviewed based on recommendations in public transit studies.
 3. To improve active transportation connections between Niven and downtown.
 3-a.
 Walking and cycling infrastructure connecting to downtown for all ages and abilities will be constructed.
 4. To support a mix of residential types and densities.
 4-a.
 A variety of residential single unit and multiple unit dwelling types will be permitted.
 5. To encourage affordable housing opportunities.
 5-a.
 Incentives for affordable housing development will be implemented as recommended in Yellowknife's 10 Year Plan to End Homelessness.
 6. To enhance public outdoor recreation amenities.
 6-a.
 Amenities will be constructed as the area continues to be develop in line with current development standards.